-The increasing demand for housing, coupled with higher construction costs and a limited supply of building materials, has led to a rise in housing prices.
-This has highlighted the need for more safe and accessible housing options designed for older adults, contributing to higher rental costs.
+The increasing demand for housing, coupled with higher construction costs and a limited supply of building materials, has led to rising housing prices across California.
+This has highlighted the urgent need for safe, accessible, and affordable housing options for seniors, contributing to higher rental costs in many regions.

 Meanwhile, the number of low-income adults aged 65 and over is growing.
-According to the National Council on Aging, over 15 million older adults are economically insecure, living at or below 200% of the federal poverty level ($27,180 per year for a single person in 2022).
+According to the Kaiser Family Foundation, nearly 1 in 3 older adults in the U.S. live on incomes below 200% of the federal poverty level.
+In 2025, that threshold is about $29,160 annually for a single person—a figure many seniors in California fall below.

 What is Considered Low Income in California?